Existential Notation3 Logic: From N3 to Existential Rules

 \section{From N3 to Existential Rules}

-Without loss of generality, we translate sets $F$ of \nex formulae in PNF (cf. Theorem~\ref{cor:pnf}) to sets of existential rules $\transf(F)$.
+Due to \Cref{cor:pnf}, we translate sets $F$ of \nex formulae in PNF (cf. \Cref{def:pnf}) to sets of existential rules $\transf(F)$ without loss of generality.
 As a preliminary step, we introduce the language of existential rules formally.
-Later on, we explain and define the translation function that has already been sketched in Sect.~\ref{yea!}.
-The section closes with a correctness argument, establishing a strong relationship between existential rules and \nex.
+Later on, we explain and formally define the translation function already sketched in \Cref{yea!}.
+We close this section with a correctness argument, paving the way for existential rule reasoning for \nex formulae.